 - 1. The Parties shall amend the Korea-Singapore Free Trade Agreement.
-In accordance with Article 22.4 (Amendments) of the Korea-Singapore Free Trade Agreement: - (a) the provisions of Chapter 14 (Electronic Commerce) of the Korea-Singapore Free Trade Agreement shall be replaced with the provisions set out in Annex A to this Agreement; and - (b) Chapter 12 (Financial Services) and Chapter 21 (Exceptions) of the Korea-Singapore Free Trade Agreement shall be amended as set out in Annex B to this Agreement. - 2.
+In accordance with Article 22.4 (Amendments) of the Korea-Singapore Free Trade Agreement, the provisions of Chapter 14 (Electronic Commerce) of the Korea-Singapore Free Trade Agreement shall be replaced with the provisions set out in Annex A to this Agreement. - 2.
 The Parties shall enter into consultations to amend Chapter 9 (Cross-Border Trade in Services) and Chapter 10 (Investment) of the Korea-Singapore Free Trade Agreement, including their respective Annexes, within one year from the date of entry into force of this Agreement.